wrk-flow/php-get-typed-value/docs/content/en/index.md

 ### Date time

-> Throws `ValidationFailedException` if value is not string (only on non-null values).
+> Throws `ValidationFailedException` if value is not string.
+Format is not validated and DateTime object will try
+> to parse given value.

 Get nullable `\DateTime` object (return null if empty string).